protontypes/open-sustainable-technology/README.md

 - [canwqdata](https://github.com/bcgov/canwqdata) - An R package to download open water quality data from Environment and Climate Change Canada's National Long-term Water Quality Monitoring Data.
 - [HASP](https://github.com/USGS-R/HASP/issues) - Hydrologic AnalySis Package.
 - [CSHShydRology](https://github.com/CSHS-CWRA/CSHShydRology) - This is an collection of R functions used by the Canadian Association Society for Hydrological Sciences.
+- [Liquid Prep](https://github.com/Call-for-Code/Liquid-Prep) - Offers an end-to-end solution for farmers looking to optimize their water usage; especially during times of drought.

 ### Soil and Land